Updated January 2021

 So why do I say this is a tie?

 While the NVIDIA Shield has a much faster processor, it won’t make any difference at all to the majority of streamers.
 And while the Fire Cube has more storage, again, this won’t matter to most streamers.

 The fact is that, unlike many 4K-capable streaming devices, both the NVIDIA Shield and the Amazon Fire Cube will unlock 4K streaming content on the likes of Netflix and Amazon Prime Video, which restrict access to this content.
 So for most streamers, these two devices will be on par.

 Which Is Easier To Use?

 As much as I love the official Android TV interface, I really hate the Amazon Fire TV interface.

-It’s not that it’s hard to navigate, but it’s confusing what is free to watch and what I’ll have to pay extra for.
+It’s not that it’s hard to navigate, but it’s confusing as far as what is free to watch and what I’ll have to pay extra for.